warksit/laravel-mail-chimp-sync/README.md

 ## Contributing

 Please!
 This meets my needs but am open to help.
 If you find an issue, or have a better way to do something, open an issue or a pull request.
-There are some test.
+There are some tests.
 To get the integration tests to work copy ```.env.example``` to ```.env``` and enter your MailChimp credentials.